 Trinity Lutheran School provides supervised care for the children of working families before and after school.
 In order to protect students from the potential hazards of unsupervised play on school or church grounds, any child arriving early or remaining late after school must participate in this program.
+Enrollment Guideline can be found in Appendix.

 - 1. Families must bring their children into the building and sign them in.
 They must also come into the building to pick them up and sign them out.
-The TLC door is normally locked.
-No one will come to the door to let you in. - 2.
-A key card is required for families using this program.
-These are available through the office.
-A \$20.00 per card deposit is required for activation.
-If you forget or misplace your key, please come around the building to the main door to gain entry. - 3.
+The TLC door is locked. - 2.
 The normal rate charged for families signed up for the TLC program is \$3.00 per hour per child.
-This service is billed through PowerSchool.
-Delinquent payment will result in the refusal of further service. - 4.
-Any last minute use of TLC, or "day of" requests for service will result in a fee of \$5.00 per family for every 15 minutes or portion thereof.
+This service is billed through TADS/Educate.
+Delinquent payment of \$25 will result in the refusal of further service until bill is paid in full. - 3.
+Any early drop-offs before 8:40 am, or late pick-ups after 4:00 pm not enrolled in TLC will also result in a fee of \$5.00 per family for every 15 minutes or portion thereof as determined by the atomic clock in the hallway.
 This is equal to \$20.00 per hour.
-The "day of" use fee will appear in the TLC portion of our PowerSchool billing. - 5.
-Any early drop-offs before 8:40 am, or late pick-ups after 12:15pm, 1:15pm or 4:00pm will also result in a fee of \$5.00 per family for every 15 minutes or portion thereof as determined by the atomic clock in the hallway.
-This is equal to \$20.00 per hour.
-The late fee will appear in the TLC portion of our PowerSchool billing.
+The late fee will appear in the TLC portion of our TADS billing.